 When consumers interested in solar approach me, they often feel frustrated by HOA restrictions that were written years (sometimes decades) ago which severely restrict or ban solar panels.
 HOAs often fear that panels lower the property value of homes.
 The National Association of REALTORS® released a sustainability report in April 2019 which gives statistics about how sustainable features affect property values.
 (Scroll down for more data).
-As a general rule, sustainable features add value to the property much more often that it decreases value.
+As a general rule, sustainable features add value to the property much more often than it decreases value.
 The report’s bottom line: 69% said energy efficiency promotion in listings was very or somewhat valuable.

 I’ve had HOA leaders ask me what suggestions I have for writing new policy.
-My philosophy is that money-conscious & ecology-conscious consumers should have the choice to own alternative energy- regardless of the neighborhood in which they live- because it saves consumers a significant amount of money, and mitigates carbon.
+My philosophy is that money-conscious & ecology-conscious consumers should have the choice to own alternative energy- regardless of the neighborhood in which they live- because it saves consumers a significant amount of money, mitigates carbon, and increases property value.
 However, I understand that some homeowners think that the aesthetics of solar panels may decrease property value.
 NAR research doesn’t support that viewpoint, but I understand and honor that concern.
 To strike a balance, I favor one of two policy models which allow solar panels, but provide location and aesthetic restrictions.
 Model #1 is the most restrictive, and has two very simple rules reflecting a good middle-ground compromise:

-- No front-facing solar panels.
+No front-facing solar panels.

-- Side-facing solar panels must be black-on-black (gridless).
+Side-facing solar panels must be black-on-black (gridless).
 No restrictions on rear-facing panels, which could be the black-on-silver grid aesthetic.